cy-park/Scrawler/README.md

 scrawler
 .add({ el: '.scrawler-unit' }, function(){
   console.log(
-    this.progress.f, // progress in decimal value
+    this.progress.f,  // progress in fraction
+    this.progress.vf, // progress in viewport fraction
-    this.progress.px // progress in pixel value
+    this.progress.px  // progress in pixel
   );
 });
 ```